Kexin-Li/covid_reporter/README.md

 > There should be laughter after pain, <br/>
 > There should be sunshine after rain, <br/>
-> These things have always be the same.
+> These things have always been the same.